stevemckinney/iamsteve/content/pages/contact.md

   ## Critique
   It’s always helpful, it will help me to improve.
 And it helps me to focus on the right topics.
 If you have any feedback or suggestions, I’ll be grateful for you taking the time.

-  ## Issues with a post
+  ## I’m stuck with a post
-  If you’re stuck with a post, I’ll be happy to steer you in the right direction.
+  If you’re stuck with a post, I may be able to steer you in the right direction.
+I can’t solve for every use case, but yours may be a good addition for the post.
 The following may help speed things up:

   - Describe the problem
   - What you’re trying to achieve